Keep Your Cool: Air Conditioning 101

 What Type of Air Conditioner is Right for You?

 Window Air Conditioner: As the name suggests, these types of air conditioners will sit in your window and are similar to their cousin, the Wall Mounted AC.
-Window AC units are usually made for double-hung windows, are generally the cheapest option, and are the easiest to install.
+Window AC units are usually made for double-hung windows, are generally the cheapest option, are the easiest to install, and are easy to measure.
 They can also be easily removed when the heat season is over.

 Good For: Apartments, Dorms, Renters